 Age, geographic locations are not the hindrance for these Black billionaires who are less than 1% of overall billionaires across the world.
 They have made their fortune in different business verticals like Media, Entertainment, Private equity, and Investments.

-If you are eager to know who they are and from which country do they belong then read our today’s article about the world’s top black billionaires in 2021.
+If you are eager to know who they are and from which country do they belong then read our today’s article about the world’s top black billionaires as of 2022.

 1. Aliko Dangote